sib-swiss/termal/roadmap.md

 Urgent
 ------

-1. When the horizontal scrollbar is visible, pushing the labels pane all the way to the right causes a panic.

 Normal
 ------

+1. [ ] Color the scrollbars and conservation metric

+1. [x] Apply color scheme to consensus sequence

+1. [ ] When the horizontal scrollbar is visible, pushing the labels pane all the way to the right (admittedly not a very frequent situation) causes a panic.

 1. [x] Disable right (resp. bottom) scrollbar for alignments that are short (resp. narrow) enough to fit.
 Test on `./data/{tall,wide}.msa`